University of St Andrews: General Council

-The General Council is a standing advisory body of all the graduates, academics and former academics of the university.
+The General Council is a standing advisory body of all the graduates, academics, and former academics of the university.
 It meets twice a year and appoints a business committee to manage business between these meetings.
 Its most important functions are to appoint two assessors to the University Court and elect the university's chancellor.

 University Court

-The University Court is the body responsible for administrative and financial matters, and is in effect the governing body of the university.
+The University Court is the body responsible for administrative and financial matters and is in effect the governing body of the university.
 It is chaired by the rector, who is elected by the matriculated students of the university.
 Members are appointed by the General Council, Academic Senate and Fife Council.
 The president of the Students' Association and director of education are ex officio members of the court.
 Several lay members are also co-opted and must include a fixed number of alumni of the university.

 Senatus Academicus

 The Academic Senate (Latin Senatus Academicus) is the supreme academic body for the university.
-Its members include all the professors of the university, certain senior readers, a number of senior lecturers and lecturers and three elected student senate representatives – one from the arts and divinity faculty, one from the science and medicine faculty and one postgraduate student.
-It is responsible for authorising degree programmes and issuing all degrees to graduates, and for managing student discipline.
+Its members include all the professors of the university, certain senior readers, a number of senior lecturers and lecturers, and three elected student senate representatives – one from the arts and divinity faculty, one from the science and medicine faculty and one postgraduate student.
+It is responsible for authorising degree programmes and issuing all degrees to graduates, and managing student discipline.
 The president of the Senate is the University Principal.

 University officials

 The university's three most significant officials are its chancellor, principal, and rector, whose rights and responsibilities are largely derived from the Universities (Scotland) Act 1858.

 The Chancellor of the University of St Andrews is the titular head of the University of St Andrews.
-Their duties include conferring degrees, promoting the university's image throughout the world, and furthering the university's interests within and outwith Scotland.
+Their duties include conferring degrees, promoting the university's image throughout the world, and furthering the university's interests worldwide.

 The Principal is the chief executive of the university and is assisted in that role by several key officers, including the deputy principal, Master of the United College and Quaestor.
 The principal has responsibility for the overall running of the university and presides over the University Senate.

 In Scotland, the position of Rector exists at the four ancient universities (St Andrews, Glasgow, Aberdeen and Edinburgh) – as well as the University of Dundee.
 The post was made an integral part of these universities by the Universities (Scotland) Act 1889.
 The rector of the University of St Andrews chairs meetings of the University Court, the governing body of the university; and is elected by the matriculated student body to ensure that their needs are adequately considered by the university's leadership.
-Through St Andrews' history a number of notable people have been elected to the post, including the actor John Cleese, industrialist and philanthropist Andrew Carnegie, author and poet Rudyard Kipling and the British Prime Minister Archibald Primrose, 5th Earl of Rosebery.
+Throughout St Andrews' history a number of notable people have been elected to the post, including the actor John Cleese, industrialist and philanthropist Andrew Carnegie, author and poet Rudyard Kipling and the British Prime Minister Archibald Primrose, 5th Earl of Rosebery.